geosoft-as/jsonwelllogformat/Excel/README.md

 4. Click **OK** to close the window

-The macro is now installed and is available from the _Data_ ribbon.
+The macro is now installed and is available from the _Data_ ribbon as shown in the initial image.